Plus possibly visits to 3 or 4 outstanding Swiss art museums in Bern, Zurich, Winterthur.

 NEW Virtual Visit.
 Because of the Corona shutdown, I now offer a digital museum visit, using Zoom combined with my image bank.
 Call me for a live virtual Zoom class visit appointment!
 Enjoy a private Powerpoint presentation with your own ‘Professore’.
 Also for the museums of Zurich, Bern, Winterthur, with many hundreds of sharp images.

 Join me for a visit to the Fine Art Museum (Kunstmuseum) in Basel, Switserland.
 I will be your private traveling professore, flying in from Amsterdam, Holland specially for you.
+Please book a time slot ticket for yourself and for the guide.
+New: Private Audio system available.

 Private Tour by Drs Kees Kaldenbach, a professional Art History scholar with excellent teaching skills.
 Specialist in Fine art and Design, Architecture and History.
 VIP entry.
 Entry best at 9 or 10AM.
 Plus possibly visits to all outstanding art museums in Bern, Zurich, Winterthur.
 In preparation, I have made a week long Reconnaissance trip in the spring of 2018.